Donald Soffer: Career

-Donald Soffer was given the primary responsibility to develop the project.
+Donald Soffer was given the primary responsibility to develop the Florida project.
 Originally named Turnberry, Soffer renamed the site Aventura (Spanish for adventure) and set about to build an upper-class development centered around the Turnberry Country Club with a golf course designed by architect Robert Trent Jones.
 The project required that he drain the swamps and re-zone the property from residential single family to high-rise development.
 With the support of then Governor of Florida, Claude Kirk, the development went ahead.
 In 1969, Metro-Dade County approved the 23,900 condominium unit master plan which included the construction of a fire station, a library, and a causeway to Sunny Isles Beach.
 They completed the first stage in 1970 and by 1977 had completed the golf course and added another 4,000 units.
 The venture was very profitable as they purchased land at $5,000 an acre and sold plots for as high as $2 million an acre in 1981.